WaveyGeometry/Wavey-Pong/README.md

 **Pong Legends** brings the spirit of classic Pong into a full-featured, customizable arcade experience with deep progression, stylish upgrades, and smooth, competitive gameplay.
 Whether you're a retro fan or a mobile gamer looking for something fresh, this is Pong reborn—and leveled up.

 ---

-Let me know if you want this description broken up into sections for your website, `package.json`, or app store submission.